YuhuYang/QuanSyn/README.md

 # QuantLing
-QuantLing：A python package for Quantitative Linguistics
+QuantLing：A python package for Quantitative Linguistics.
+Developing!!!